-- ► After a dismal year in 2022, the plain-vanilla version of a 60/40 portfolio (made up of US stocks and US investment-grade bonds) gained about 18% in 2023.
-Diversifying into other asset classes generally led to lower returns. - ▶ This marks a reversal from 2022 when portfolio diversification was a net positive.
-However, the basic 60/40 portfolio, composed of US stocks and high-quality bonds, has been tough to beat over longer periods.
-A 60/40 portfolio improved risk-adjusted returns versus an all-stock benchmark in more than 87% of the rolling three-year periods starting in 1976. - ► Correlations between the United States and other developed markets around the world have remained high, raising questions about the long-term value of international diversification. - Over the past 20 years, correlations versus an all-stock benchmark have edged up for several asset classes, including corporate bonds, global bonds, high-yield bonds, municipal bonds, REITs, and Treasury Inflation-Protected Securities.
+► The plain-vanilla version of a 60/40 portfolio (made up of US stocks and US investment-grade bonds) gained about 15% in 2024.
+Diversifying into other asset classes generally led to lower returns.

+► Although broader portfolio diversification was a net positive during the 2022 bear market, the basic 60/40 portfolio, composed of US stocks and high-quality bonds, has been tough to beat over longer periods.
+A 60/40 portfolio improved risk-adjusted returns versus an all-stock benchmark in more than 83% of the rolling 10-year periods dating back to 1976.

+► Correlations between the United States and other developed markets around the world have remained high while non-US stocks lagged by a wide margin through 2024, raising questions about the long-term value of international diversification.

+► Over the past 20 years several asset classes - including corporate bonds, global bonds, high-yield bonds, municipal bonds, REITs, and Treasury Inflation-Protected Securities - have become more closely correlated with stocks.
 Many of these categories have also posted losses in periods of equity market stress.
-In such periods, gold, commodities, and some alternative investment strategies have been more compelling portfolio diversifiers. - ▶ Diversification strategies that have worked in the past may not work in the future.
-In a period of ongoing interest-rate increases and/or above-average inflation, Treasuries and other high-quality bonds would likely be less reliable diversifiers, although they still have merit as core portfolio holdings.
+In such periods, Treasury bonds, gold, commodities, and some alternative investment strategies have been more compelling portfolio diversifiers.

+► Diversification strategies that have worked in the past may not work in the future.
+In a period of rising interest rates and/or above-average inflation, Treasuries and other high-quality bonds would likely be less reliable diversifiers, although they still have merit as core portfolio holdings.
+The major shifts in US tariff policy announced in April 2025 have also added massive levels of uncertainty to the investment landscape, potentially upending many previously established performance patterns.